 - For this is the ^love of God, that we keep His commandments, and His commandments aren’t burdensome,

-- because every man who has been born from God overcomes the world.
+- because everything *born from God overcomes the world.
 And this is the victory which overcame the world: our faith.

-- And who is the man who overcomes the world, except the man who believes that Jesus is the Son of God?
+- And who is the man overcoming the world except the man believing that Jesus is the Son of God?

 - This is the One who came through water and blood, Jesus the Anointed; not by water only, but by the water and by the blood.
-And the Spirit is the One who testifies because the Spirit is the truth.
+And the Spirit is the One testifying because the Spirit is the truth.

-- For there are three which testify [in heaven: the Father, the Word, and the Holy Spirit; and these three are one.
+- For there are three testifying [in heaven: the Father, the Word, and the Holy Spirit; and these three are one.

 - If we receive the testimony of men, the testimony of God is greater, because this is the testimony of God that He has testified concerning His Son.

-- The man who believes in the Son of God has the testimony in himself.
-The man who doesn’t believe God has made Him a liar because he hasn’t believed the testimony that God has testified concerning His Son.
+- The man believing in the Son of God has the testimony in himself.
+The man not believing God has made Him a liar because he hasn’t believed in the testimony that God has testified concerning His Son.

 - And the testimony is this: that God gave the life of ages to us, and this life is in His Son.

-- The man who has the Son has the life.
-The man who doesn’t have the Son of God doesn’t have the life.
+- The man having the Son has the life.
+The man not having the Son of God doesn’t have the life.

-- I wrote these things to you – the men who believe in the name of the Son of God – so you might *know that you have the life of ages [and so you might believe in the name of the Son of God].
+- I wrote these things to you – the men believing in the name of the Son of God – so you might *know that you have the life of ages [and so you might believe in the name of the Son of God].

 - And this is the confidence that we have towards Him, that if we ask something according to His will, He hears us.

-- And if we have known that He hears us (if2“if” many translations leave out the Greek conjunction “ἐὰν” (ean, which is roughly equivalent to the English word “if”) here due to the difficultly of translating the Greek grammar here into English Literally in Greek it’s: “And if we have known that He hears us whatever if we might ask…”. we ask whatever we ask) then we have known that we have the requests that we have asked of Him.
+- And if we *know that He hears us if2“if” many translations leave out the Greek conjunction “ἐὰν” (ean, which is roughly equivalent to the English word “if”) here due to the difficultly of translating the Greek grammar here into English Literally in Greek it is: “And if we have known that He hears us whatever if we might ask…”. we ask whatever we ask, then we *know that we have the requests that we have asked from Him.

-- If someone sees his brother sinning a sin that doesn’t lead to death, he shall ask and He will give life to him; to the men whose sin doesn’t lead to death.
-There is sin that leads to death; I don’t say he should ask concerning that sin.
+- If someone sees his brother sinning a sin that doesn’t lead to death, he shall ask and He will give life to him, to the men sinning a sin not leading to death.
+There is sin that leads to death; I don’t say that he should ask concerning that sin.